Discovery Life: History

-Providence Journal acquisition

 In 1997, Providence Journal was bought by the A.H.
 Belo Corporation.
 It was Belo's first venture into cable television; according to Golinkin, Belo did not desire to gain any market share in cable.
 161 of the channel's 200 employees were laid off, and they ceased producing live programs.
 The 39 employees that remained (including the entire management team) were a skeleton crew to keep the channel running.
 A sale of most of the Belo stake to Columbia/HCA Health Care Corp. for $50 million was soon proposed.
 Columbia wanted to put AHN in its nearly 500 hospitals and surgery centers, plus many more outpatient clinics.
 However, during this time period, federal investigations over its billing practices; government raids; charges of Columbia officials with conspiracy and fraud; and changes in management at Columbia/HCA "turned [the company] upside down", according to a senior official.
 This turmoil spurred reviews of company strategies and the cancellation of some transactions, including the sale of the AHN stake.
 New York real estate tycoon Howard Milstein offered a bridge loan, which was accepted.
 Belo's stake eventually was brought back by AHN.
 An investment group of former Columbia/HCA officials, including Richard Scott and David Vandewater, took control of the network in late 1997, and live series resumed.

 During this time, another minority investor in the channel was Access Health, a referral service.

-1998–99: New milestones

 On June 16, 1998, AHN presented the first human birth carried live over the Internet, from Orlando's Arnold Palmer Hospital for Children.
 The birth brought AHN major national and worldwide media attention and was even the focus of an editorial cartoon two days later in USA Today.
 By this time, it reached 8 million cable homes, comparable to the CNN/SI cable network (which would fold in 2002) and the Game Show Network.

 By June 1999, Scott and Vandewater had reduced their stake in America's Health.

-Shows in the AHN era

-Ask the Doctor was a program where medical professionals took viewer calls in two-hour time blocks.
-At launch, AHN had hired 16 doctors, seven of them from the Orlando area.
-Shows filmed during Universal Studios theme park hours had studio audiences.
-By the time AHN ceased producing live series in 1997, it had filmed approximately 7,000 hours of studio shows.